 CoffeeCrew Blog

-Coffee is a ritual that comes later.
-Usually around 10AM.
+Coffee is a ritual that comes later – Almost always around 10AM.

 Lately, I have been doing way more baking.
 Muffins.
 Cookies.
 Waffles.

-Back to breakfast.
-I love breakfast and we all know that breakfast tends to include dairy in some form or another.
+But back to breakfast: I love breakfast and we all know that breakfast tends to include dairy in some form or another.
 It is hard to find a work-around.
 But you can.
 Here is my dairy free waffle recipe.
-They are not vegan, but I suppose they could be with a bit of work.
+This is not purely vegan, but I suppose with a bit of work it could be.

 1 3/4 cup of all-purpose unbleached white flour